Eamon Gilmore: Early life and career

 Eamon Gilmore was born into a small farming family in Caltra, County Galway in 1955.
 When he was 14 months old his father died, leaving his mother to run the mixed farm and raise Gilmore and his younger brother John.

-Gilmore received his primary education in Caltra, in a small two-teacher national school.
+Gilmore received his primary education in Caltra, a small two-teacher national school.
 He was taught there through the medium of Irish, and he is a fluent Irish speaker to this day.
 Following his sixth-year state primary exam, he qualified for a scholarship from Galway County Council which enabled him to attend secondary school.
 He entered Garbally College, Ballinasloe, as a boarder in 1967.

 Availing himself of a third-level grant to fund his degree, he went on to study psychology at UCG.
 He was an active member of the Drama Society at the university, where his contemporaries included the theatre director Garry Hynes and actor Marie Mullen who both went on to found the Druid Theatre Company.
 He also took part in the university debating scene, mainly through the Literary and Debating Society.

 He was elected class representative and later, at the age of 18, was elected President of UCG Students' Union from July 1974 to June 1975.
 In 1975, towards the end of his term of office, he joined the UCG Republican Club which was affiliated to Official Sinn Féin; that party was subsequently renamed Sinn Féin – The Workers' Party, and later still became the Workers' Party.
 In recent years he has been accused of being evasive on the subject and of trying to play down that he had joined the Official Republican Movement; he has stated that the party "was in the process of becoming the Workers' Party at that time, I can't recall exactly the dates".

 From 1976 until 1978, Gilmore served as President of the Union of Students in Ireland (USI).

-Prior to establishing a career in politics, he worked as a trade union organiser.
+Before a career in politics, he worked as a trade union organiser.
 He joined the Irish Transport & General Workers' Union (now SIPTU) in 1978 and, after brief spells in Dublin No. 4 (Hotels & Catering) and Dublin No. 14 (Engineering) Branches, was rapidly promoted to become Acting Secretary of the Galway Branch (1978–79), Secretary of the Tralee Branch (1979–81), and of the Professional & Managerial Staffs Branch (1981–89).
-He was heavily involved in organising tax protests in Galway, and resisting redundancies and closures in Kerry.
+He was heavily involved in organising tax protests in Galway and resisting redundancies and closures in County Kerry.

 Gilmore has described the driving factors which have informed his working life, whether as a trade union officer or public representative.
 "I like advocating.
 I love to share in the joy people get out of cracking it, getting the job or getting some right they should have.
 I get huge satisfaction out of working for improvements and seeing those come through".